-The following key assumptions were used in determining the value-in-use:
+The following key assumptions were used in determining the value-in-use valuation models for the Rex and Pel-Air CGUs:

-Key Assumptions REX CGU Pel-Air CGU
+Ke Assumptions Rex CGU Pel-Air CGU

-(i) Discount rate 12.0% 12.0%
+(i) Discount rate 11.0% 10.5%

-(ii) Revenue growth 2.0% 1.5%
+(ii) Revenue growth 1.5% 1.5%

 (iii) Fuel cost escalation 1.0% 1.0%

-(iv) Operating cost escalation 2.0% 2.5%
+(iv) Operating cost escalation 1.5% 1.5%

-(i) Post-tax discount rate applied to the cash flow projections.

-(ii) Revenue growth based on historical experience and market conditions, fleet plans and competitor behaviour.

-(iii) The fuel cost escalation has been set with regard to the prevailing purchase price of fuel to the extent fuel costs cannot be recovered from customers.

-(iv) Operating cost escalation has been estimated with regard to CPI adjustment for domestic costs and prevailing spot rate for overseas purchases.
+-) Post-tax discount rate applied to the cash flow projections. - (ii) Revenue growth based on historical experience and market conditions, fleet plans and competitor behaviour. - (iii) The fuel cost escalation has been set with regard to the prevailing purchase price of fuel to the extent fuel costs cannot be recovered from customers. - (iv) Operating cost escalation has been estimated with regard to CPI adjustment for domestic costs and prevailing spot rate for overseas purchases.

-As a result of the impairment testing performed at the CGU level, the Group assessed that the recoverable amount was greater than carrying amount and no impairment loss on these CGU's has been recognised in the current year (2014: an impairment of \$57 thousand was recognised in respect of the goodwill allocated to the Air Link CGU).